davidwkaiser/daily-tarot/README.md

 -Add Google ads<br/>
 -Add Google ads to email as well<br/>
 -Add a DB<br/>
--Restore the cron<br/>
+-~~Restore the cron~~<br/>
 -Add an about page<br/>

-Tech stack: Node.JS, Express, Nodemon, EJS, Jasmine, Heroku, Travis<br/>
+Tech stack: Node.JS, Express, Nodemon, EJS, Jasmine, Vercel<br/>

 See my LinkedIn at http://linkedin.com/in/davidwkaiser<br/>

+You can see this app deployed here: https://daily-tarot-eta.vercel.app/